How are carbon credits issued?

 So, how can Greentechs issue carbon credits on the voluntary market?
 The process consists of the following steps.

-Project identification
+Project identification with carbon credits potential

 The first step of carbon credits issuance is the identification of projects that reduce greenhouse gas emissions.
 These can be recycling or reconditioning projects, bioenergies projects, a low-carbon material project, carbon capture projects or forestry projects.